 The Company’s Articles of Association contain powers of removal, appointment, election and re-election of Directors and provide that all of the Directors must retire and may offer themselves for re-election at each Annual General Meeting (‘AGM’).

-At the upcoming AGM, all the current Directors intend to offer themselves for election/re-election, with the exception of Mark Kelly and Martyn Coffey both of whom have decided to step-down after seven and eight years of service respectively.
+At the upcoming AGM, all the current Directors intend to offer themselves for election/re-election, with the exception of Frank Nelson who will step-down after nine years of service, in accordance with the Code.
 Following the conclusion of the Board evaluation process, the Board considers all the Directors to be effective, committed to their roles and to have sufficient time available to perform their duties.

 The Board has a process in place to assess the current and future skills and experience needed by the Non-executive Directors against a matrix of requirements, through which it has determined that the Non-executive Directors are independent and that the Board, as a whole, has appropriate and complementary skills and experience.